emk/rust-uchardet/README.md

   distributed under the Mozilla Public License 1.1.
-- The file `uchardet-sys/src/build.rs` contains several short snippets of code based on Alex Crichton's [git2-rs][] library, which is described as being licenses "under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses."
+- The file `uchardet-sys/src/build.rs` contains several short snippets of code based on Alex Crichton's [git2-rs][] library, which is described as being licensed "under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses."
 However, this file is only run at build time, not linked into the resulting executable.